ChrisRx/exp/env/README.md

 > [!WARNING]
 > Slices and maps cannot nest slices, maps or structs.

+Any type that is convertible to a handled type can be used as well.
+For example, [http.Dir](https://pkg.go.dev/http#Dir) is a type contructed from a `string`.

 Built-in custom parsers:
 * `time.Time`, `time.Duration`
 * `url.URL`